rgfeldman/jhove/README.md

 * thumbnailSync    (replaces the thumbnail image in the CIS with the current thumbnail image in the DAMS system).

 * timeFrameReport  (generates and emails report showing the status/completion/errors of files through CDIS for a given timeframe)

+* sendToHotFolder  (Copies media to the appropriate DAMS hotfolder so it can be ingested into DAMS).

 * vfcuDirReport   (generates and emails report showing the status/completion/errors of files through CDIS for a given vfcu source directory)